sider/sider-docs/docs/tools/others/languagetool.md

 ## Getting Started

-To start using LanguageTool, enable it in [Repository Settings](../../getting-started/repository-settings.md).
+To start using LanguageTool, enable it in your [repository settings](../../getting-started/repository-settings.md).

 ## Limitation